WiNE-iNEFF/colorizelt/README.md

 ### <p align="center">Easy color or clear selected text</p>

 ## <p align="center">Features</p>
-- Add any of the available colors with a simple keyboard shortcut (You can change the keyboard shortcut in Obsidian settings) or using command pallete
+- Add any of the available colors to text with a simple keyboard shortcut or using command pallete
   ```
   Windows/Mac:
   Shift + Ctrl/Command + 1 for red color; Shift + Ctrl/Command + 2 for yellow color
   Shift + Ctrl/Command + 3 for green color: Shift + Ctrl/Command + 4 for blue color
   ```
-- Easy work on mobile
+- Easy work on mobile with using buttons
 - Using the same keyboard shortcuts, remove all colors in the selected fragment

 ## <p align="center">Plan for future updates</p>